Bond energy

 The Greek symbol Σ (sigma) means sum.

-To calculate the amount of heat energy released or enthalpy change (ΔH) (amount of heat energy released at constant pressure) as it is often called, for the combustion of hydrogen to form water we need to think about all the covalent bonds that are broken and formed.
-To begin with until you get good at working out these energy changes I would recommend that you draw out model equations similar to the one shown below.
-It just allows you to keep a simple tally of all the covalent bonds that are being broken and formed.
+To calculate the amount of heat energy released or enthalpy change (ΔH) for the combustion of hydrogen to form water we need to think about all the covalent bonds that are broken and formed during the reaction.
+To begin with until you get good at working out these energy changes I would recommend that you draw out model equations similar to the one shown below; this allows you to keep a simple tally of all the covalent bonds that are being broken and formed.

 Model equation for the reaction of hydrogen and oxygen to make water.